Healthcare Audit Defense Lawyers

 Suspicions Brought to the Attention of Auditors

-Once the initial data review from patient reports or internal data is complete, agency teams determine whether the information is provided to auditors or fraud investigators to further the investigation.
+Once the initial data review of patient reports or internal data is complete, agency teams determine whether the information is provided to auditors or fraud investigators to further the investigation.

 Suspicions of fraud will immediately trigger an audit by an investigator who may then recommend action, such as payment suspensions, to the Department of Justice.
 If your organization receives an audit request signed by a fraud investigator, you may wish to begin building your legal defense by hiring a healthcare fraud attorney.
 In cases where data auditors identify issues such as billing irregularities, the next step will be to request records.